 3. ‘The Lion Sleeps Tonight’ By The Tokens

-OK, so this song may be about a large wildcat, but what cat hasn’t thought of themselves as a ferocious wild cat whose jungle is your laundry room?
+Okay, so this song may be about a large wildcat, but what cat hasn’t thought of themselves as a ferocious wildcat whose jungle is your laundry room?

 There’s an underlying double meaning to who The Kinks are talking about when they say “Fat Cat,” but for simplicity’s sake, let’s pretend it’s about your favorite feline friend and the sweet life you provide to them.

-A little bonus track for you here from Kim and Kelley Deal.
-Gotta love the kittens sounds Kelley makes on the guitar.
-It’s a term of endearment, but our cats are so dear to us.
-In the song he calls to her just to know she is there, and it’s easy for any cat lover to relate.
-When your cat falls asleep in some corner of the house, and you can’t find her, don’t you just call out sometimes so you can see her, and know she is there?
+In the song, he calls to her just to know she is there, and it’s easy for any cat lover to relate.
+When your cat falls asleep in some corner of the house, and you can’t find them, don’t you just call out to your kitten sometimes so you can see them, and know they’re there?

 What’s your favorite kitty-centric song?
 Are there any others great cat songs that belong on the list?
 Let us know in the comments below!